Mandatory Biometric Updates: When Children Need to Update Their Aadhaar

 Gathering the Documents You Will Need

-Before you visit the centre, it’s wise to gather all the necessary documents.
+Before you visit the centre, it is advisable to gather all the necessary documents.
 You will typically need:

 • Your child’s existing Aadhaar letter or Aadhaar number.